cloudevents/sdk-java/README.md

 final String json = Json.encode(cloudEvent);
 ```

-There are [detailed ways](./api/README.md) of how to use the marshallers and unmarshallers with HTTP transport binding.
+There are [other detailed ways](./api/README.md) of how to use the marshallers and unmarshallers with HTTP transport binding.

 ## Kafka